POLS 396: Washington, D.C., Summer Study

 - Dr. Claire Haeg, (320)363-2080, SJU Simons 144

 - Dr. Matt Lindstrom, (320)363-3364, SJU Simons 142

 Tuition & Fees

 Students are responsible for travel, tuition, daily transportation, food and housing costs.
-Tuition rates for Summer 2013 are $3,900.
+Tuition rates for Summer 2013 were $4,100.
 Students receive eight upper division credits, four of which count for the Political Science major, for successful completion of the program.
 Tuition is paid directly to the College of Saint Benedict.
 Students should consult with a campus financial aid counselor to reassess student financial need figures for the following year and the availability of Minnesota grant funds.
-After formal acceptance into the program, each student must make a non-refundable deposit of $400 no later than December 13, 2012.
+After formal acceptance into the program, each student must make a non-refundable deposit of $400 no later than December 6, 2013.
 This deposit will be applied to the housing charges.

 Housing is estimated to cost about $3400 per student based upon the assumption that students will be willing to share accommodations.